acaprojects/powerbi-responsive/README.md

 *   `MyReport [min-width: 320px]`
 *   `MyReport [max-width: 320px]`

-When embedded, an appropriate view will be selected (and updated if resized) and then scaled to match the final view dimensions.
+When embedded, an appropriate view is selected (and updated if resized) and then scaled to match the final view dimensions.

-Where multiple pages satisfy the restrictions of the current view, the first (left-most in PowerBI report editor) will be selected.
+Where more than one page satisfies the restrictions of the current view, the first (left-most in PowerBI report editor) is used.
 When no layouts meet restrictions, the first will also be shown.

 ## Usage